 Meetings are Tuesday evenings at 9:30 p.m. when classes are in session.
 Most will be held in the Mueller Hall Refectory.
 Like us on Facebook to keep up with our events.

 You can join SALT’s list serv by sending an email to firstname.lastname@example.org.
 Leave the subject line blank and type the message “subscribe salt-l” in the body of the message.
 The character after the hyphen is an “L”.

 There are seven Spring Break Service Trips being planned for 2014.
 Spring Break Service Trips will take place between March 1 and March 16, 2014 with most trips taking place March 2-9.
-See the Office of Volunteer Programs page for details on what trips are available.
-Deadline for applying for trips is Nov.
-22nd!
+See the Office of Volunteer Programs page for details.
+Deadline for applying for trips was Nov.
+22.

-Read the November 2013 edition of the Shaker, SALT's quarterly newsletter.
-Copies can also be found around campus.
+Read the December 2013 edition of the Shaker, SALT's quarterly newsletter.
+Paper copies can also be found around campus.